What is a Service?

 Transport Contracts

-Transport contracts define one or more log points.
-The Transport Contract is always a combination of one or more Message Types, Endpoints,
+Transport Contracts define one or more log points.
+A Transport Contract is always a combination of one or more Message Types, Endpoints.

 Simple log point example

-The most basic example would be exactly one specific message (Message Type) for example an invoice, that goes in (Receive) or out (Send) on one specific transport location (Endpoint).
+The most basic example is a single specific message (Message Type), such as an invoice, that is received or sent on a specific transport location (Endpoint).

-When you create a New Service the list of Transport Contracts is empty.
-You can either create new Transport Contracts from the management page OR if you are a Nodinite administrator you can more easily bind logged messages to the Service.
+When you create a New Service, the list of Transport Contracts is empty.
+You can create new Transport Contracts from the management page, or if you are a Nodinite administrator, you can more easily bind logged messages to the Service.

 Shared Endpoint example

-Let's imagine the actual endpoint in use is a shared endpoint like a shared mailbox (info@company.com).
-To separate different flows of information for end-users you can create multiple Services with different sets of definitions for Transport Contracts where you filter on relevant combinations of Message Types and Endpoints.
+).
+To separate different flows of information for end-users, you can create multiple Services with different sets of definitions for Transport Contracts, filtering on relevant combinations of Message Types and Endpoints.

-Let's imagine now the same message (Message Type) is distributed on many different Endpoints (for example the old production environment and the new production environment).
+Now imagine the same message (Message Type) is distributed across many different Endpoints (for example, the old production environment and the new production environment).

 Read more about managing Transport Contracts on this page.